saoodahmad/Career-Guidance-and-learning-platform/README.md

 ## Project Duration

-Nov 13 - Nov 29 2020 for prototype package in KPMG The World After Covid-19 \
+Nov 13 - Nov 29 2020 for prototype phase in KPMG The World After Covid-19 \
 Hackathon

 ## Solution